pooja-gera/TheWireUsChallenge/SQL_Day30/README.md

 ## SQL Challenge - Book Issue
+## DAY THIRTY
+## Challenge Master - Aishwarya

-Write  SQL Query to display the Book_ID, Book_name and Quantity_issued for all books which have been issued.
+Write an SQL Query to display the Book_ID, Book_name and Quantity_issued for all books which have been issued.

 HINT: (The query will require contents from both the tables)